luckyharryji/Constant-propagation-LLVM/README.md

-# LLVM-compiler-practice
+# Constant propagation with LLVM
-A initial code analysis and transformation practice with LLVm
+A initial code analysis and transformation practice, performing constant propagation with LLVm